-When you get services from an innetwork hospital or ambulatory surgical center, certain providers there may be out-of-network.
-In these cases, the most those providers may bill you is your plan's in-network cost-sharing amount.
+When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
+In these cases, the most those providers can bill you isyour plan's in-network cost-sharing amount.
 This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
 These providers can't balance bill you and may not ask you to give up your protections not to be balance billed.

-If you get other services at these in-network facilities, out-of-network providers can't balance bill you, unless you give written consent and give up your protections.
+If you get other types of services at these in-network facilities, out-of-network providers can't balance bill you, unless you give written consent and give up your protections.

 You're never required to give up your protections from balance billing.
-You also aren't required to get care out-of-network.
+You also aren't required to get out-of-network care.
 You can choose a provider or facility in your plan's network.